From the beginning of time, folks have enjoyed a good soak.

 Tabacon, Costa Rica – This is Disneyland for hot tub hounds!
 Carved right into the side of the towering, grumbling Arenal volcano is the Tabacon Spa, an incredible complex of thermal pools naturally heated by the area’s volcanic energy.
 Dozens and dozens of individual pools are hidden among jungled nooks and pathways, each of varying degrees of heat.
 Rivers of thermal waters connect them all.
 After a quick trip down a thermal water slide, you can swim up to a poolside bar for a cold Imperial.
 The facility is first-class in terms of food, accommodations and service, too.
 Thus the big, well-worth-it, price tag.

-Book a day tour away from busy San Jose by clicking HERE … and enjoy the dreams of your Tabecon soak from every day forward.
+Book a day tour away from busy San Jose by clicking HERE… and enjoy the dreams of your Tabacon soak from this day forward.